Foster FAQ

 What supplies and space do I need?

 The rabbit will need at least a 5’x5’ quiet, protected space indoors.
 We will set you up with an exercise pen, food and water bowls, litter box, and starter litter, hay, and food, as shown in this picture.
 We provide protection for your floors if needed.
 A cardboard box hideaway and an old rug, towel, or blanket should also be available.
-The rabbit will need daily exercise in a safe area once you are comfortable with handling the rabbit outside the enclosure.
+The rabbit will need daily exercise in a safe area once you are comfortable with handling the bunny outside the enclosure.

 Interested?
 Fill out the Foster Application to get started, and our Foster Coordinator will be in touch.